KaushalWaray/DecStor/README.md

 ## How to Run the Application

-To run MetaDrive, you need to start both the frontend and backend services in separate terminals.
+To run DecStor, you need to start both the frontend and backend services in separate terminals.

 ### 1. Run the Frontend Server